 10. The Walls of Dubrovnik

 The best way to experience the ancient walls is through a guided tour, where you’ll get all the necessary and exciting historical information.
-However, you can explore them entirely on your own as well.
+Yet, you can explore them entirely on your own as well.

 The walls are 2 kilometers long and provide striking views of the Dalmatian Coast and Dubrovnik’s Old Town.
 In addition, there are several access points along the border, so you can start and finish wherever you want.
 But make sure to bring comfortable shoes, as there is a lot of walking!